ghiscoding/excel-builder-vanilla/docs/inserting-pictures.md

 ### Vite `base64` loader plugin

-For loading an image as `base64` with ViteJS, you could do it easily with a Vite loader plugin.
+For loading an image as `base64` with ViteJS, you could do it easily with a custom Vite loader plugin.

-> The code below was pulled from this Stack Overflow [answer](https://stackoverflow.com/a/78012267/1212166)
+> The code shown below was copied from this Stack Overflow [answer](https://stackoverflow.com/a/78012267/1212166)

 ```ts
 import { readFileSync } from 'node:fs';